tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LP-10-Ins_Evaluations.md

 ### 10. Instructor Do: Evaluations (10 min)

 Students will receive a dry walk through of the various evaluation metrics that can be used to evaluate their trading algorithms.
-This will include revisiting metrics such as cumulative returns and sharpe ratios, as well as new metrics such as the sortino ratio.
+This will include revisiting metrics such as cumulative returns and sharpe ratios, as well as new metrics such as the Sortino ratio.
 The instructor will explain how the metrics are calculated and how they are used.

 **Files:** [trading_algorithm_evaluation.ipynb](Activities/06-Ins_Evaluations/Solved/trading_algorithm_evaluation.ipynb)